 Daejeon boasts a rich culinary scene with several must-try dishes that reflect its local flavors.
 From a popular handmade noodle dish served in a savory broth made with ground beef, to a nutritious dish with fresh vegetables and a spicy soy sauce, perfect for a light yet satisfying meal.
 These dishes highlight Daejeon's unique culinary heritage and are essential experiences for any visitor to the city.

-Garak-Guksu - © gather
+Garak-Guksu - © Wikimedia

 Daejeon experiences a humid continental climate, characterized by distinct seasons with hot summers and cold winters.
 Here’s an overview of the weather and climate in Daejeon, including average temperatures, rainfall, the best time to travel, and other relevant weather patterns.